Early Life

 Bahaa El-Dine Rafic Al-Hariri was born on April 26, 1966, in Jeddah, Saudi Arabia.
-He is the eldest son of Rafic Hariri, the assassinated former Prime Minister of Lebanon, and Nida Bustani.
-His father, a successful businessman, built a construction empire, providing Bahaa with an affluent upbringing.
-He received his early education at Collège des Frères Maristes in Sidon, Lebanon.
-Bahaa later pursued higher education in the United States, earning a Master of Business Administration (MBA) from Boston University in 1990.
+He is the eldest son of Rafic Hariri, a prominent Lebanese businessman and politician who later became the Prime Minister of Lebanon.
+His upbringing in Saudi Arabia exposed him to a business-oriented environment, influencing his future career path.
+He received his early education at Collège des Frères Maristes in Sidon, Lebanon, and later pursued higher education in the United States.

 Rise to Success